LESSON 16: Building a Monochrome Photography Portfolio

 5. Presentation Matters

-Print portfolio: Consider printing your top images to showcase physically, which can make a stronger impression in meetings or exhibitions.
+Print Portfolio: There is something incredibly powerful about seeing a black and white image on high quality paper.
+Consider printing your top images to showcase physically in a portfolio book.
+This can make a much stronger and more memorable impression during meetings or exhibitions.

 6. Practice Exercise